 Home

 Hey there!
 Welcome to my website.
-I’m a philosopher working on animal minds and animal ethics, currently an associate professor at the Department of Logic, History, and Philosophy of Science of UNED, Madrid (Spain).
+I’m a philosopher working on animal minds and animal ethics, currently an associate professor in the Department of Logic, History, and Philosophy of Science of UNED, Madrid (Spain).
 Feel free to nose around!

 If you want to get in touch with me, you can send me an email to smonso [at] fsof [dot] uned [dot] es